andreashandel/andreashandelwebsite_old/myresources/Notes_and _ToDo_for_website.md

 ### Science/Research

 * Reading/managing/publishing papers: turn my presentation and my text on the 'teaching-research-resources' list into a blog post.

+Blog post discussing stats vs mechanistic models and non-parametric vs parametric (how they are somewhat similar, one trades off power for assumptions).
+Almost like a bias variance trade-off.

 ### Teaching/Tech